gmr/ssm-ps-template/README.md

   --verbose
 ```
 Note that the default SSM prefix can also be set with the `PARAMS_PREFIX` environment variable and
-the endpoint URL setting cn be set with the `ENDPOINT_URL` environment variable.
+the endpoint URL setting cn be set with the `SSM_ENDPOINT_URL` environment variable.